 which gives rise to a geometrical interpretation of quantum uncertainty relation.
 Let $X_{H}$ be a Hamiltonian vector field.
 Then the uncertainty of the energy of a quantum system

 is equal to the length of $X_{h}$.
 This establishes a direct relation between measurable quantity of a physical quantum system and geometry of underling phase space.
 In particular the energy uncertainty measures the speed at which the quantum system travels through quantum phase space.
 For applications of this result to quantum speed limit see references \cite{Bekenstein1981,Hegerfeldt2013,QSL}.
-This end our detail discussion of geometric uncertainly relation for pure quantum states based on symplectic and Riemannian structures of Hilbert space and quantum phase space $\mathcal{P}(\mathcal{H})$.
-We will in the following sections discuss a geometric uncertainly relation and quantum energy dispersion relation for mixed quantum states.
+This end our detail discussion of geometric uncertainly relation for pure quantum states based on symplectic and Riemannian structures of the Hilbert space and the quantum phase space $\mathcal{P}(\mathcal{H})$.
+In the following sections, we will also derive a geometric uncertainly relation and quantum energy dispersion relation for mixed quantum states.